markalanboyd/Audulus-DSP/README.md

 Above is a barebones example of how to use the DSP node.

-The `process()` function is run once per frame.
-You do not need to call it after declaring it - that is done automatically behind the scenes.
+The `process()` function runs automatically.
+You do not need to call it after declaring it - that is done behind the scenes.

 The `process()` function takes a single argument, `frames`.
 Do not change the name of this argument, or the node will not work.

 ![Audio Buffer Size](/docs/img/audio-buffer-size.png)

 A buffer size of `128` means each block contains `128` samples.
-These samples are just lists of numbers, and can be accessed by their index.
-You do not, however, use `frames` directly to access the signal. `frames` is in fact just a global variable that stores the integer value set by your `Audio Buffer Size`.
+A sample is just a floating-point number.
+A block is a list of samples, and each sample can be accessed by its index.

+You do not use the `frames` variable directly to access the signal. `frames` is just a global variable that stores the integer value set by your `Audio Buffer Size`.

 ## Inputs and Outputs and the `for` loop